brigitte-bigi/Whakerexa/README.md

 - New `KeyboardController` in `keyboard.js`, used by extra slides.
 - New page `docs/javascript.html`: the JavaScript API, and the conventions a module follows.
 - New page `docs/gallery.html`: an all-in-one page to demonstrate themes, accessibility and JS features.
+- New `AccessibilityNav` builds the bar of three buttons, and `NAV_WORDING` says what each one is called.
+- New : Bring your own icons.
+Declare sets of them, the reader chooses, and what you do not draw is still shown.
 - New `wexa.loader.js`: one tag loads Whakerexa, the bundle on `file://` and the modules over HTTP.
-- Bring your own icons: declare sets of them, the reader chooses, and what you do not draw is still shown.
-  See `docs/icons.html`.
+- Icons.
+Extended and cleaned icon set in mono-svg: the same grid of 32, the same stroke of 2, rounded caps and joins, and the color of the text it stands beside.
+Now 151 icons available.
+- Dialogs.
+New `--dialog-bg-color` and `--dialog-fg-color` variables.
 - Breaking change. `ThemeManager` moves to `js/customize/theme_manager.js`, and `SVGIconsManager` is removed:
   `Wexa.icons` is now the manager of the sets, with the same `get()` and `inject()`.
-- Icons. `cuedspeech` leaves the reference set, and the four that kept a size, a namespace or a colour of their own now take the one of the text.
-- Dialogs.
-New `--dialog-bg-color` and `--dialog-fg-color`: the ground of a dialog, and the text laid on it.
-Every theme carries the pair, and `scripts/check_themes.py` asks for it.
-- Icons.
-The reference set is drawn as one: the same grid of 32, the same stroke of 2, rounded caps and joins, and the colour of the text it stands beside.
-It goes from 56 drawings to 142 — files, media, arrows, views, and what an application asks for every day.
-- Icons. `Wexa.icons.carried()` says the names a set answers; `docs/icons.html` lays them all out from it, so the page shows what it carries when it is read.
-- Icons.
-No page of the documentation draws its own any more: `index.html` and `docs/` ask the set by name.
-Nine drawings joined it on the way — `book`, `box`, `page`, `layers`, `accessibility`, `screen`, `chevron-left`, `chevron-right`, `compress` — for 151 in all.
-- Accessibility. `AccessibilityNav` builds the bar of three buttons, and `NAV_WORDING` says what each one is called.
-A page names the ones it wants to name; what it leaves out keeps the wording proposed.
-See `docs/accessibility.html`.
-- Buttons.
-A `.text-reveal-button` gives its drawing nine tenths of its own size, whatever that size is, and keeps it there when the label is revealed.
+- Breaking change.
+The JavaScript API is camelCase throughout: `fillTable`, `addHtmlTags`, `deleteHtmlTags`, `sendPostRequest`, `sendGetRequest`, `requestUrl`.
+- Loading. `wexa.loader.js` takes `data-themes`, so a page declares its own theme on the tag instead of after the load.
+A path written `./`, `../`, `/` or with a scheme is taken as it is; only a bare one is read from `data-base`.
+- Fonts.
+The whole fonts move to `build/fonts/`: they are cut, never served. `wexa_statics` loses 535 Ko.
+- New `scripts/check_ecodesign.py`: what a served page downloads, and what it borrows from elsewhere.